If you’re in debt to your energy supplier, you should seek advice as soon as possible.

 - Shell Energy Support Fund – apply for help on the Shell Energy website

 - E.ON Energy Fund – apply for a grant on the E.ON Energy Fund website

 - E.ON Next Energy Fund – apply for a grant on the E.ON Next Energy Fund website

 - EDF Energy Customer Support Fund – sign up to the priority services register to apply for a grant on the EDF Energy website

 - Bulb Energy Fund – apply for a grant on the Bulb Energy Fund website

 If you can’t get a grant from your supplier, you might be able to get a grant from the British Gas Energy Trust.
 These grants are available to anyone, you do not have to be a British Gas customer.
 Again, there is a requirement to get debt advice before applying.

 Search for grants

-There are two main grant portals which allow you to search for suitable grants, and may include further sources of support towards paying fuel bills or debts.
+There are two main grant portals where you can search for suitable grants, and further sources of support towards paying fuel bills or debts.

 Turn 2 us is a charity-run website with an easy-to-use grant search which tells you how to contact any suitable charities directly.
 You can register for a free account to send online enquiries and applications to charities through the site.